Community & Public Service Marshall Fellows

-The proposal for a CPS Marshall project must be developed with a faculty advisor before the application is submitted so that the service project is presented within an academic framework.
+Your proposal for a CPS Marshall project must be developed with a faculty advisor before the application is submitted.

-Service should be one of the central components of a CPS Marshall.
+Service should be one of the central components of your fellowship.
 The service should be under the auspices of a recognized and respected agency, foundation or reputable group.
-The student should have some demonstrable ability and expertise to carry out the service project.
-The student must provide adequate background about the proposed agency, foundation or group.
+You should have some demonstrable ability and expertise to carry out the service project and you must provide adequate background about the proposed agency, foundation or group.

 Faculty Recommendation Form